jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-2/part-11.md

-+++
+---
-title= "Leadership cannot be handed to those not of the same descent" description= "This is because leadership exists only through superiority, and superiority only through group feeling.
-Leadership over people, therefore, must, of necessity, derive from a group feeling that is superior to each individual group feeling" image= "/covers/muq.jpg" date= 2020-01-27 linkb= "/research/ibn-khaldun/muqaddimah/chapter-2/part-09" linkbtext= "Part 9" linkf= "/research/ibn-khaldun/muqaddimah/chapter-2/part-13" linkftext= "Part 13" heading= "Parts 11-12"
+title: "Leadership cannot be handed to those not of the same descent"
+description: "This is because leadership exists only through superiority, and superiority only through group feeling.
+Leadership over people, therefore, must, of necessity, derive from a group feeling that is superior to each individual group feeling"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 11-12"
+date: 2020-01-22
+---

 <!-- ## 11.
 Leadership over people who share in a group feeling cannot be vested in those not of the same descent -->